jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     - `PREFIX` - Prefix used for OSO deployment
     - `STATIC_IP` - true for releases OSO 1.4 and higher where static IP addresses are used, otherwise set to false
     - `BACKEND_PLUGIN_IMAGE` - Backend plugin image with sha256 (see above)
-    - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Ripple Custody (matches frontend)
+    - `OSOENCRYPTIONPASS` - Passphrase used to optionally encrypt the data being transferred between OSO and Ripple Custody (matches frontend)
     - `COLD_BRIDGE_IMAGE` - Cold bridge image with sha256 (see above)
     - `COLD_VAULT_IMAGE` - Cold vault image with sha256 (see above)
     - `KMSCONNECT_IMAGE` - KMS connect image with sha256 (see above)